 Target Users

-For individual users who relied on the consumer Skype for cheap, ad-hoc international calls to landlines/mobiles, Teams Free (the consumer version of Teams) does not inherently offer the same low-cost direct-to-PSTN international calling.
-While you can still make app-to-app calls within Teams (and to Skype users), purchasing Calling Plans for external numbers in Teams is typically tied to business subscriptions and priced accordingly.
+For individual users who relied on the consumer version of Skype for cheap, ad-hoc international calls to landlines and mobile numbers, Teams Free does not inherently offer the same low-cost direct-to-PSTN international calling.
+Purchasing Calling Plans for external numbers in Teams is typically tied to a more business-oriented setup.

-In essence, Microsoft has replaced a consumer-focused, peer-to-peer calling service (Skype) and a business communication platform (Skype for Business) with a unified, cloud-native collaboration platform—Microsoft Teams.
-Its telephony features, including international calling, cater to business needs rather than personal ones.
+In essence, Microsoft replaced a consumer-focused peer-to-peer calling service (Skype) and a business communication platform with a unified, cloud-native collaboration platform.
+Its telephony features, including international calling, cater more to business needs than personal ones.

 Using Teams Phone as a replacement for Skype in a personal context can be impractical due to cost and complexity.
 However, it may still be a workable solution for small business owners, sole proprietors, or freelancers who are already subscribed to Microsoft 365.